Guidelines for Graduate Study: M.S. Biology

 1. The student will meet with the advisor to plan the first enrollment.

-3. The major advisor assists the student with the degree plan (Exhibits 1 & 2).
+3. The advisor assists the student with the degree plan.
 At this time, it is important that the student assist the advisor in listing any transfer credit.
-It is the student's responsibility to request that official transcripts and information attesting to the graduate status of these courses be transmitted to the Graduate Office.
-The student should consult the graduate catalog for additional information about transfer and extension credit.
-It is Department policy that no more than nine credit hours taken on a non-degree basis may be used on the degree plan.
+It is the student's responsibility to request that official transcripts and information attesting to the graduate status of these courses be transmitted to the Graduate School.
+The student should consult the Graduate Handbook for additional information about transfer and extension credit.
+It is departmental policy that no more than nine credit hours taken on a non-degree basis may be used on the degree plan.

-The original degree plan is signed by the advisor and by each member of the student's graduate committee and submitted to the Chair of the Biology Graduate Committee.
-Upon approval, the original is sent to the Graduate Office, one copy is given to the student, a second copy is given to the major advisor, and a third copy goes into the student's graduate folder. [in the office of the Graduate Program Coordinator.]
-With graduate assistants, having a degree plan on file will be considered in the decision of mid-year contract continuation and second year renewals (but see G.1).
+The original degree plan is signed by the advisor and by each member of the student's graduate committee (for M.S. – Thesis option) and submitted to the Graduate Coordinator.
+Upon approval, the original is sent to the Graduate Office, one copy is sent to the student and a second copy is sent to the major advisor.
+With graduate assistants, having a degree plan on file will be considered in the decision of mid-year contract continuation and second-year renewals (see G.1).

-4. Both Master of Science and Master of Arts programs require that no less than 60% of the official graduate program be in courses numbered 700 or above.
+4. Both M.S. – Thesis and M.S. – Non-thesis options require that no less than 60% of the official graduate program be in courses numbered 700 or above.
 The remaining courses must be numbered 500 or above.
-(Changed August 19, 2002).

-5. Graduate students in the Master of Science program request no fewer than two other faculty members to serve as members of the student’s graduate committee.
+5. Graduate students in the M.S. – Thesis option request no fewer than two other faculty members to serve as members of the student’s graduate committee.
 One of those members must have an area of specialization (research area) other than the area in which the student has chosen to work.
 Graduate committees must be composed of at least 50% regular graduate faculty members of the ESU Department of Biological Sciences.
-(Changed August 19, 2002).

-6. For any change in the degree plan, a Degree Plan Substitution Card must be signed by the student’s advisor and advisory committee, and submitted to the Graduate Program Coordinator, who then forwards it to the Graduate Office.
+6. For any change in the degree plan, a substitution can be made on the original plan or a new degree plan can be developed; either must be signed by the student’s advisor/advisory committee, and submitted to the Graduate Program Coordinator, who then forwards it to the Graduate School.

-7. Graduate students may transfer between the Master of Arts and Master of Science programs, only with the prior approval of the graduate committee.
-Graduate students may, with the approval of the Biology Graduate Committee, and a willing major advisor, select a new research area.
-In such cases, a new advisor and committee will be selected and a substitute degree plan completed, if necessary.
-(Changed August 19, 2002)
+7. Graduate students may transfer between the M.S. – Non-thesis and M.S. – Thesis options only with the prior approval of the Graduate Committee.
+In such cases, a new advisor and committee will be selected and a substitute degree plan completed.

 F. English Proficiency Examination